simp/simp-doc/docs/user_guide/SIMP_Administration/General_Administration.rst

 replicate the appropriate structure from the ``simp`` environment into your custom environment.

+This space also holds FakeCA.
+See `Infrastructure Certificates`_.

 ..
 NOTE::

     For more information on the SIMP rsync structure, please see :ref:`HOWTO Work with the SIMP Rsync Shares`

 /opt/puppetlabs/server/data/puppetserver/simp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^